Liquid-Prep/Liquid-Prep/CNM/README.md

 ## The Soil Probe

 The  Moisture Probe is created around a simple capacitive soil moisture sensor ( <$3 USD).
 It is wired into an analog input on of the Boron system.
 In addition, a low cost display is added to the system to allow a user to directly read the soil moisture measuremet.
-The sensor provides a unitless integer representation of the moisture (a lower value wetter, a higher value drier).
-This would need to be calibrated to specific situations.
+The soil moisture sensor value is mapped to a percentage - 0% when in dry air, 100% when submerged in water.
+In practice, the value will be somewhere in between.
+The desired value will be dependant on the plant and soil type.

+* The Code: SoilSensorCal collects the calibration factors for the soil moisture probe and stores them in the Particle's EEPROM.

 ![Schematic](images/SensorSchematic.jpg)

 ### Soil penentration device